meshboy/vue-file-upload/README.md

 Usage

-Include the fileUploadMixin in your mixins
+Include fileUploadMixin in your mixins
 ```js
 mixins: [fileUploadMixin]
 ```